 While you probably wouldn’t think twice about the formatting or subject line of an email you send to a friend, email marketing requires a lot more thought and consideration.
-Everything from the time you send to your email to the devices which your email could be opened on matter, and should be planned.
+Everything from the time you send to your email to the devices which your email could be opened on the matter, and should be planned.

-The goal of email marketing is to generate more leads and increase your ticket sales.
+The goal of email marketing is to generate more leads and increase ticket sales.
 This is what makes creating marketing emails a far more involved process than your average one.

 The components of a successful marketing email include: